THINK! RING YOUR OWN GP FIRST

 For more information see the DirectGov website (where this information was sourced)

-WE ARE NOW ABLE TO SEND APPOINTMENT REMINDERS BY TEXT
+WE ARE NOW ABLE TO SEND APPOINTMENT REMINDERS or other important messages including information on covid 19 vaccinations BY TEXT

 PLEASE ENSURE WE HAVE YOUR CORRECT MOBILE NUMBER